ReduceCO2Now-com/CO2Diet_Backend/README.md

 ## License

-This project is intended to be open source.
 The license will be defined later.